Solana (SOL) wallet

 1. Solana Wallet Address

 A Solana wallet address is like your email address; you give it to anyone who wants to send you some Solana!
 Where's your address, and how do you use it?
 Easy; you'll find it on Atomic Wallet's main screen for each asset.
-Follow these 3 steps on Atomic Wallet to find your Solana wallet address:
+Just a few steps on Atomic Wallet to find your Solana wallet address:

-Go to Solana (ETH) and open it (If you don't see what you're looking for, just start typing in the search bar)
+- Single tap on Solana and open it (If you don't see what you're looking for, just start typing in the search bar)

-Click on receive, and you'll see your wallet's address for that particular asset (Remember: each asset has its own wallet and address)
+- Click on receive, and you'll see your wallet's address for that particular asset (Remember: each asset has its wallet and address)

 A wallet address is a long string of base58 characters.
 Base58 encoding is common in the crypto sphere.
 A Solana address's length varies from 32 to 44 characters.